-Malyutka" APC is designed to fight against armored targets, destroy shelters and destroy firepower and enemy points.
+Malyutka is designed against armored targets, destroy shelters and destroy firepower and enemy points.
 It was developed at the Design Bureau (Kolomna) under the supervision of Chief Designer S.N.
 Unbeaten in 1960.
-The portable version of the 9K11 complex, as well as the mock-up model of the 9P110 combat vehicle created on a proactive basis, underwent extensive trials with missile launches in 1961 and was adopted for service on 16 September 1963.
+The portable version of the 9K11 system, as well as the mock-up model of the 9P110 combat vehicle developed on a proactive basis, underwent extensive trials with missile launches in 1961 and it was adopted for service on 16 September 1963.

-Later, the missile was upgraded with the index 9M14M (complex 9K14M).
-In 1968, for this complex was developed a new fighting vehicle 9P122 on the base vehicle GAZ-41-02.
-The complex was also included into the armament of the BMP-1 infantry fighting vehicle.
-The BMP-1 infantry fighting vehicle was equipped with 4 PTURs, which were manually mounted on a rail mounted above the barrel of a 73-mm smoothbore gun.
+Later, the missile was upgraded, Its index is 9M14M (9K14M system).
+A new combat vehicle designated as 9P122 and mounted on a GAZ-41-02 vehicle was developed In 1968.
+The armament of the BMP-1 infantry fighting vehicle was used for the system.
+The BMP-1 infantry fighting vehicle was equipped with four anti-tank missiles which were manually mounted on a rail mounted above the barrel of a 73-mm smoothbore gun.
 Guidance was provided by 9C420 equipment.
-Later, the BMD-1 amphibious assault vehicle received similar weapons, but the ammunition consisted of only three missiles.
+Later, the BMD-1 amphibious assault vehicle was equipped with similar weapons, but the ammunition consisted of three missiles only.

-In 1969, the development of a semi-automatic version of the complex - 9K14P "Malyutka-P" was completed.
-The weight of the missile itself, named 9M14P, increased slightly to 11.4 kg.
-Specially for the new complex was created combat vehicle 9P133 on BRDM-2 chassis.
+In 1969, the development of a semi-automatic version of the system under the designation 9K14P Malyutka-P was completed.
+The weight of the missile under the designation 9M14P was increased slightly to 11.4 kg.
+The 9P133 combat vehicle mounted on BRDM-2 chassis was specially developed.
 The new 9M14P could also be used as part of the 9K11 portable system, but only in the previous manual guidance mode.
 The ground equipment of the semi-automatic system proved to be more cumbersome, which excluded its use in the man-portable system.

-In addition to its use in portable and self-propelled complexes, in the first half of the 1960s work was carried out to equip the "Malyutka" complexes with PT-76, T-62 and T-10m tanks, but this equipment was not adopted for service.
+In addition to its use in portable and self-propelled systems, in the first half of the 1960s work was carried out to equip the Malyutka complexes with PT-76, T-62 and T-10m tanks, but this equipment was not adopted for service.

 The serial T-10M tank had a 122 mm M-62 rifled gun with an initial armour-piercing projectile velocity of 950 m/s and a firing efficiency of about 70% for 1.5-2 km.
 In order to increase the range of fire the said tank was equipped with the Malyutka guided missiles (infantry version).
 The launcher for three Malyutka rockets was located at the rear of the tank turret.
 The installation of guided missiles on the tank allowed for the firing of three rounds at a range of 2.5-3 km and ensured armour permeability at an angle of 60º of about 200 mm.